Blockyheadman/Blockyheadman/README.md

 [![Sonic Hub PC](https://img.shields.io/badge/Sonic%20Hub-Archive-blue?style=for-the-badge&logo=github)](https://github.com/Blockyheadman/SonicHubPC)

 ### More About Me
 I have tons of hobbies and talents/tricks up my sleeve.
 For example, I've taught myself how to play some very basic piano, how to program, how to film, and more.
 I love some gaming in my spare time if i'm not coding.
 Speaking of which, I code all day, every day.
 I usually never back away from programming and get super immersed into it.
 And I've heard being a lazy programmer pays off, which is exactly what I am!

 ### Recent News
-Recently, I've joined the [ArcOS](https://github.com/Izk-ArcOS) team and we do some pretty neat stuff there!
-Check it out!
-I work there as a part of the core team.
-I work on some design, I work in ArcTerm, I design some things, I work on documentation, and I also help beta test for them.

-I've also begun code golfing!
-I'll mainly use C++ for the holes but sometimes i'll try other languages like Python and Javascript.
+I've starting getting more in depth with C++ in private repos.
+Eventually when these projects are more fleshed out, I plan to release them out to the public for the world to see!
+I'm not sure when they'll be released, especially since I'm really busy currently but we'll see eventually! :)

+10-31-2024

 ### Languages I Know
-I know English, and some simple German and Spanish.
-But for programming, I know some Java, Python, C++, Kotlin, and GDScript.
-I understand how to write all of those but basic compared to anyone elses abilities.
+I know English, and some simple Spanish.
+But for programming, I know some Java, Python, C/C++, Kotlin, GDScript, and WebDev (HTML/CSS/JS && React/TS).
+I understand how to write all of those but basic compared to anyone elses abilities in my opinion.

 ### Socials
 [![Website](https://img.shields.io/badge/Website-Blocky%20Home-00ffd7?style=for-the-badge&logo=Google%20Chrome)](https://blockyheadman.wixsite.com/blocky-home)<br>